braze-inc/braze-docs/_docs/_api/endpoints/catalogs/catalogs_management/synchronous/get_list_catalogs.md

 This endpoint has a shared rate limit of 5 requests per minute between all of the synchronous catalog endpoints.

 ## Request
-### Route Parameters
+### Path Parameters
-There are no route parameters for this endpoint.
+There are no path parameters for this endpoint.

 ### Request Body Parameters
 There is no request body for this endpoint.